H4zlq/go-todo-cli/README.md

 - Add new tasks
 - List all tasks
-- Mark tasks as completed
+- Mark tasks as completed or in progress
 - Delete tasks
 - Filter tasks by status